Enriching Lives. Providing Opportunities.

 NWABA’s programs and services serve individuals of all ages and abilities with visual impairments.
 Our programs offer opportunities from teaching children to swim for the first time to providing competitive team-based sports such as Goalball and Dragonboating.
 Opportunities are available to everyone with a visual impairment regardless of age or ability level.

-Our programs have grown from serving 6 individuals our first year in 2007 to more than 1,500 in FY16.
+Our programs have grown from serving 6 individuals in our first year in 2007 to nearly 1,700 in 2018-2019.

-An extraordinary team of 350+ volunteers provided more than 2,500 hours in FY16-17.
+An extraordinary team of 450+ volunteers provided more than 2,200 hours in 2018-2019

-Northwest Association for Blind Athletes programs and services span the region to serve individuals with visual impairments and their families in communities of all sizes across Washington, Oregon, Idaho and Montana.
+Northwest Association for Blind Athletes programs and services span the region to serve individuals with visual impairments and their families in communities of all sizes across Washington, Oregon, Idaho, and Montana.